CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Experimental settings

 \subsubsection{Discussion of scRNA-seq imputation metrics}

 We note that evaluating scRNA-Seq imputation methods is an open problem beyond the scope of this work, and individual metrics often do not tell the full story.
-To address this, we have included a breadth of metrics, both sample-level and distributional, that quantify different aspects of sample quality.
+To address this, we have included a breadth of metrics, both pointwise and distributional, that quantify different aspects of sample quality.
 Spearman correlation is a common metric for evaluating imputation that measures the preservation of the relative ordering of the genes sorted by expression.
 This metric is particularly relevant in downstream tasks where identifying the most highly differentially expressed genes, and not the degree of differential expression, is relevant.
 RMSE is an error metric that is sensitive to outliers and therefore tends to be higher for models that are more likely to predict unrealistic outliers.
-Bias is the mean difference between imputed values and real values, and scFID is meant to measure whether the empirical distribution of an imputation method's samples resembles the true empirical distribution.
+Moreover, RMSE is minimized by the true conditional mean of a distribution, and thus the conditional sample mean used in our experiments is expected to perform well on this metric.
+Bias is the mean difference between imputed values and real values, and is important to consider in scenarios where data is missing not at random.
+For example, a model that is negatively biased might show deceptively high performance when low counts are more probable to be missing than high counts.

+While it is infeasible to encapsulate the high-dimensional nature of scRNA-seq data in a single number, we evaluate the models on a suite of distributional metrics.
+Energy Distance (ED), Maximum Mean Discrepancy (MMD) \citep{gretton2012kernel}, Sliced Wasserstein Distance (SWD) \cite{bonneel2015sliced} are generic distributional metrics chosen to measure whether the empirical distribution of an imputation method's samples resembles the true empirical distribution.
+To complement these general measures, we utilize scFID \citep{rizvi2025scaling}, a domain-specific adaptation of FID \citep{heusel2017gans} for single-cell data.
+Note that scFID is dependent on underlying pre-trained embeddings used, for our choice of implementation see \ref{ap: scfid}.